openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [People of openSUSE: Andrew Wafaa](http://news.opensuse.org/2010/04/19/people-of-opensuse-andrew-wafaa/)

-"Aloha, Iâ€™m Andrew Wafaa.
+"Aloha, I’m Andrew Wafaa.
 Most people call me Andy or Wafaa.
-Iâ€™m a married, father of three living in the UK.
-Iâ€™m a Scotsman born and bred in Aberdeen (The Granite City), but have some Egyptian blood in me, this led to my old General Manager calling me a â€œCamel Herder With A Skirtâ€, which stuck with me ever since.
-Professionally Iâ€™m a Solutions Architect mainly dealing with SLES for one of the big service providers.
+I’m a married, father of three living in the UK.
+I’m a Scotsman born and bred in Aberdeen (The Granite City), but have some Egyptian blood in me, this led to my old General Manager calling me a “Camel Herder With A Skirt”, which stuck with me ever since.
+Professionally I’m a Solutions Architect mainly dealing with SLES for one of the big service providers.
 The title is all grand but I basically pen push now and do a load of documentation which is really boring.
 Thankfully openSUSE is there to keep me alive and interested in life ;-) "

 ###  Events